plainolddave/coastguard/README.md

 - [Useful info on screen resolution](https://www.reddit.com/r/AndroidTV/comments/rmqsvq/so_i_have_a_4k_android_tv_but_when_checking_stats/)
 - [Useful info on screen resolution](https://www.reddit.com/r/AndroidTV/comments/rmqsvq/so_i_have_a_4k_android_tv_but_when_checking_stats/)

 ## Issues and improvements

-- really hate the splash screen for IOTWE
+- ~~fix the default routing to point to the dashboard page~~
+- remove API keys from lambda function
-- look at adding a legend for each color
+- add a legend key and different colors for QF2 selection on history page
+- expand the capacity of the positions collection in mongoDB
-- add a button to animate rain
+- ~~add a button to animate rain~~
 - shorten the variable names all round e.g. for wind
-- change the default height to the viewport (i.e. excluding menu bars etc, instead of the whole screen)
+- ~~change the default height to the viewport (i.e. excluding menu bars etc, instead of the whole screen)~~
-- add pressure and wind direction to the forecast panels
+- ~~add pressure and wind direction to the forecast panels~~
 - put the 'weather refreshed' time somewhere inconspicuous
 - add tooltips back into each chart
+- ~~add the full date and time for tooltips on the history page~~
-- "other" tracks can go back to grey?
+- ~~"other" tracks can go back to grey?~~
 - experiment with adding all other AIS tracks in view
 - experiment with adding operational areas
 - add a config button to switch between live and BOM data source